 If gasoline test fuel meeting the specifications set forth in 40 CFR §1065.710(b) is used in the Bleed Emission Test Procedure (BETP), then both the fuel tank soak set forth in section III.D.12.2 and the fuel tank/canister assembly soak set forth in section III.D.12.6 shall occur at 72 ± 3°F, and the diurnal temperature profile shall be as specified in 40 CFR Appendix II.
 Otherwise, the BETP procedure, as specified in these test procedures, shall be used.

-Manufacturers may use an alternative set of test procedures to demonstrate compliance with the standards set forth in section I.E. of these test procedures with advance Executive Officer approval if the alternative procedure is demonstrated to yield test results equivalent to, or more stringent than, those resulting from the use of the test procedures set forth in section III.D. of these test procedures.
+Manufacturers may use an alternative set of test procedures to demonstrate compliance with the standards set forth in section 1976(b)(1), title 13, CCR with advance Executive Officer approval if the alternative procedure is demonstrated to yield test results equivalent to, or more stringent than, those resulting from the use of the test procedures set forth in section III.D. of these test procedures.

-If the manufacturer uses for certification a test procedure other than section III.D., the Executive Officer has the option to conduct confirmatory and in-use compliance testing with the test procedures set forth in section III.D. of this California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles.
+If the manufacturer uses for certification a test procedure other than section III.D., the Executive Officer has the option to conduct confirmatory and in-use compliance testing with the test procedures set forth in section III.D. of thisCalifornia Evaporative Emission Standards and Test Procedures for 2026 and Subsequent Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles .

+Process for Executive Officer preapproval.
+Where specified in these Test Procedures, a manufacturer must submit a request to the Executive Officer at least 60 days in advance of the certification application of the applicable vehicle evaporative family.
+The request must include an engineering evaluation that demonstrates or justifies, based on good engineering judgment, the use of the alternative procedure or parameter for which the manufacturer requests pre-approval.
+The Executive Officer shall review the submitted evaluation and shall approve the requested procedure or parameter on a case-by-case basis if the Executive Officer determines, use good engineering judgment, that it is effective for the specific testing purpose indicated in the respective Test Procedure.
+The Executive Officer shall notify the manufacturer of the decision no later than 30 days after receiving the request for the use of the alternative test procedure or parameter.

+Unless otherwise specified, approval requests and supporting information must be provided to the California Air Resources Board via e-mail at: onrld@arb.ca.gov

 Use of Comparable Federal Requirements for Carry-across Specifications and Road Profile Correction Factors

 Upon prior written approval of the Executive Officer, a manufacturer may use the comparable federal requirements in Title 40, CFR, Part 86 in lieu of the carry-across specifications of section II.A. of these test procedures and the running loss road profile correction factors of section III.C.
 The Executive Officer shall approve a manufacturer's request if the manufacturer demonstrates to the Executive Officer that the alternative methodology will not adversely affect in-use evaporative emissions.

-Figures illustrating the evaporative emission test procedures
+PART IV: FIGURES ILLUSTRATING THE EVAPORATIVE EMISSION TEST PROCEDURES

 The figures in this Part IV are for illustrative purposes only.
 If any discrepancies exist between the language in Part III and the figures in this Part IV, the requirements in Part III shall apply.